Get Tech Tips

 High Capacity Amperage Measurement

 We had a situation a few months back where we needed to monitor amperage on a grocery store panel over a period of time.
-The trouble was, we needed data logging capability as well as accurate measurement at 600+ amps.
+The trouble was that we needed data-logging capability AND accurate measurement at 600+ amps.

-This particular clamp can be used with any good quality meter that reads in the milliamp range (not to be confused with uA which is microamps often used for testing flame rectification).
+You can use this particular clamp with any good-quality meter that reads in the milliamp range (not to be confused with μA, which is microamps, often used for testing flame rectification).

-Like shown below, for this clamp you connect the meter leads to the correct jacks and select the mA scale.
-In this particular case 1mA = 1A so the image below is showing a 320 amp measurement.
+For this clamp, you connect the meter leads to the correct jacks and select the mA scale, as shown below.
+In this particular case, 1mA = 1A, so the image below is showing a 320-amp measurement.

-Again you need to make sure the leads are in the right spots based on the type of clamp reading and make sure to get in in the right scale, but once you understand how to it, it's surprisingly simple and you can use a wide variety of clamps and meters.
+Again, you need to make sure the leads are in the right spots based on the type of clamp reading and set it to the right scale.
+However, once you understand how to do it, it's surprisingly simple, and you can use a wide variety of clamps and meters.